donfour/PennApps/README.md

 ## What's next for Space Invaders 2018
 (Space Invaders 2019??)
 We hope to integrate our game controller with other games and to eventually create a universal platform for motion-based phone controllers.

+## How to run it

+After installing all the dependencies with npm simply run `node server.js` to start up the node.js server.

+The game (html and javascript) will be served up by the server.

+To run the iOS app, open the iOS project in XCode and build the project for your device.
+Make sure to change the `url` property in `SocketIOManager.swift` to the corresponding URL served by the node.js.

+Finally, enjoy the game!